IBM/private-data-collections-on-fabric/README.md

   - Click <b>Register User</b>.
  -->
 <!--
- #### Update application connection
+ #### Update application connectio cx `121228n
-  - Copy the connection profile (connection.json) file into the <b>private-data-coollectins-on-fabric/server</b> directory.
+  - Copy the connection profile (connection.json) file into the b>private-data-coollectins-on-fabric/server</b> directory.
 This is going to tell our client app which identities are submitting transactions, and where our nodes are physically hosted

 ## Step 9.
 Enroll App Admin Identities -->
 <!--